-It is a requirement that the application form accounts for the ways in which the project addresses the call's theme of either stronger research environments for vocational education and/or work-related pedagogy and practice-based learning; likewise, this must be clearly stated in the project description.
+It is a requirement that the application form accounts for the ways in which the project addresses the call's theme of strengthened research on vulnerable children and youth as well as poor well-being; likewise, this must be clearly stated in the project description.
+Moreover, it is a requirement that the application form accounts for how the project will support capacity building and strengthened coordination of the practice-oriented research in the area.

-2.4 ONGOING DISSEMINATION
+2.5 ONGOING DISSEMINATION